pywr/pywr/docs/source/err_perf.rst

 ===================================

-In complex models it may be possible to create combinations of nodes, custom parameter outputs and other data that does translate in to a sensible linear programme.
+In complex models it may be possible to create combinations of nodes, custom parameter outputs and other data that does not translate in to a sensible linear programme.
 GLPK's C interface by default performs little check of input values (e.g. NaNs are unchecked).
 Since v1.17 Pywr has enabled additional data checking and error handling by default.

 Version 1.17 and above